yukselberkay/pmanager/README.md

 I have not been able to test pmanager on a Mac system.
 But you should be able to build it from the source ("cargo build --release"). since there are no OS specific functionality.

 ## Documentation
-**Firstly the database needs to be initialized before using pmanager.**
+**Firstly the database needs to be initialized using "init" command.**
 ### Init
 ```bash
 # Initializes the database in the home directory.